zzzprojects/learn-orm/tutorials/mvc-with-dapper/basic-crud-functionality.md

 Each field is displayed using a `DisplayFor` helper, so here it will display the contents of the author in an HTML table.

-Now let's update the `Details` action method of `AuthorController` to fetch the particular author from the database as shown below.
+Now let's update the `Details` action method of `AuthorController` to fetch the particular author from the database, as shown below.

 ```csharp
 // GET: AuthorController/Details/5